build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 ## Step 6: (Optional) Simulate Spot Interruption

 You can simulate a Spot interruption to test the resiliency of your applications.
 As I said before, Spot is spare capacity for steep discounts in exchange for returning them when EC2 needs the capacity back.
 Spot interruptions have a 2 minute notice before EC2 reclaims the instance.
-Karpenter can watch these interruptions (the cluster you created with Terraform is already configured this way), and when this happens, the `Provisioner` starts a new node as soon as it sees the Spot interruption warning.
+Karpenter can watch these interruptions (the cluster you created with Terraform is already configured this way).
+When this happens, the `Provisioner` starts a new node as soon as it sees the Spot interruption warning.
 Karpenter’s average node startup time means that, generally, there is sufficient time for the new node to become ready and to move the pods to the new node before the node is reclaimed.

 You can simulate a [Spot interruption using Fault Injection Simulator (FIS)](https://docs.aws.amazon.com/fis/latest/userguide/fis-tutorial-spot-interruptions.html?sc_channel=el&sc_campaign=costwave&sc_content=run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter&sc_geo=mult&sc_country=mult&sc_outcome=acq).
 To do this, you can either do it through the [console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/initiate-a-spot-instance-interruption.html?sc_channel=el&sc_campaign=costwave&sc_content=run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter&sc_geo=mult&sc_country=mult&sc_outcome=acq), or using the [Amazon EC2 Spot Interrupter](https://github.com/aws/amazon-ec2-spot-interrupter) CLI.
 In this tutorial, I’ll use `ec2-spot-interrupter`, so make sure you install it before you continue.